How to Ease the Burn of Jalapeno Hands: A Cautionary Tale

 Now these things definitely help to cool the burn after you’ve eaten hot peppers but will they work on jalapeno hands?

--I soaked my hands in vinegar
+-First I soaked my hands in vinegar

--I soaked my hands in vodka (alcohol)
+-Then I soaked my hands in vodka (alcohol)

 -I wrapped my hands in milk soaked cloths and sat on the couch looking sad for a half hour while John laughed at me.

--I dipped my hands in yogurt and sat there for a half hour…same laughing from the peanut gallery.
+-Then I dipped my hands in yogurt and sat there for a half hour…same laughing from the peanut gallery.

 -I took Advil (which I never do….I was in pain)

--I rubbed a baking soda paste on my hands
+-Then I tried rubbing a baking soda paste on my hands

 -I rubbed olive oil on my hands